-This is the simple reason why startups fail: This is our proposed solution: https://youtu.be/CFGWjlJODXo SpatzAI Proposed Solution to Founder Conflict
+This is the simple reason why startups fail and how we propose to fix it: https://www.slideshare.net/slideshow/embed_code/key/cjrlFySKoiduzo?hostedIn=slideshare&page=upload SpatzAI Startup Moderator Toolkit to Resolve Founder Conflict

 I don't agree with this definition of psychological safety ie. "Psychological safety is achieved when an employee feels that they can be their authentic self, especially in a team setting, and not suffer any negative consequences as a result."
 I don't believe that psychological safety is a "feeling" but true psychological safety is only achieved...
 Continue Reading →

 So you’ve formed your startup team, great!
 And together, you’ve formed a neat code of conduct because you want everyone to feel psychologically safe in the team, right?
 You’ve read all the books on managing a team well and do all the workshops; Amy Edmondson, Tim Clark, Kim Scott, Adam Grant, Simon Senek, and the...
 Continue Reading →

 Feeling psychologically unsafe?
 What does it even mean, really?
 Okay, lets break it down.Amy Edmondson coded description: “A shared belief that the team is safe for interpersonal risk-taking.”
 Amy EdmondsonA shared belief...that the team is safe...for interpersonal risk-taking. === Desmond SherlockWe agree on...a way to keep the team safe...sharing conflicting ideas.
 Here is my decoded...
 Continue Reading →